adamchalmers/aoc21/day18/README.md

 returning a tree, it just adds up the magnitude as it goes, returning a u16.
 This was the first time I had used Nom to "consume" a data structure, instead of just parsing it into some nice representation.

+Speed improvements:
+Baseline upon first solving:            676.6 ms ±  43.8 ms
+Initing newtoken vec with capacity:     479.2 ms ±   8.2 ms Using chars, not strs in Token::fmt     355.7 ms ±   3.8 ms
+No stringifying in Add                  282.5 ms ±  11.5 ms